 The offered notes will be cleared through DTC in minimum denominations of \$1,000 and in greater whole-dollar denominations.
-You may hold your notes through DTC (in the United States) or Clearstream or Euroclear (in Europe) if you are a participant of those systems, or indirectly through organizations that are a participant in those systems.
+You may hold your notes through DTC (in the United States) or Clearstream or Euroclear (in Europe), as subcustodian for DTC, if you are a participant of those systems, or indirectly through organizations that are a participant in those systems.